nginx/nginx/SECURITY.md

 # Security Policy

-This document provides an overview of security concerns related to nginx deployments, focusing on confidentiality, integrity, availability, and the implications of configurations and misconfigurations.
+This document provides an overview of security concerns related to ngnix deployments, focusing on confidentiality, integrity, availability, and the implications of configurations and misconfigurations.